 At $t=0$ we switch off the quantum dot confinement potential ($V_{QD}=0$) and introduce a weak homogenous electric field along the channel $V(x,y,t>0)=V_{\infty}(x,y)-eF y$ with $eF=0.01$ meV/nm.
 Snapshots of the time evolution, i.e., the charge density, and the spin texture for the initial condition set in one of the states of the doublet, is given in Fig. \ref{evolution} (a) and (c) for the lower energy state and the higher energy state, respectively.
 The spin-density to probability density ratio is displayed in Fig. \ref{evolution}~(b) and (d).
 Upon its release from the quantum dot the electron moves up along $y$ axis in the direction of the electric field.
 We notice that at $t=0.73$ ps the packet no longer moves exactly parallel to the channel axis but acquires a wiggle that is opposite for the ground [Fig. \ref{evolution}(a)] and the excited state [Fig. \ref{evolution}(c)].

-In terms of spin evolution, the effect of Rashba spin–orbit coupling on the spin can be interpreted as arising from an effective spin–orbit-induced magnetic field ${\bf B}_{SO}=\frac{\alpha}{2g\mu_B}\left(k_y, -k_x, 0\right)^T$, where $k_{x/y}=p_{x/y}/\hbar$~\cite{Meier2007}.
+In terms of spin evolution, the effect of Rashba spin–orbit coupling on the spin can be interpreted as arising \cite{Meier2007} from an effective spin–orbit-induced magnetic field ${\bf B}_{SO}=\frac{2\alpha}{g\mu_B}\left(-k_y, +k_x, 0\right)^T$.
 The effective field induces a precession of the spin in the direction perpendicular to the direction of motion, within the plane of confinement - see in Fig. \ref{evolution}(b,d).
-At the beginning ${\bf B}_{SO}$ is oriented exactly parallel to the $x$ axis and the spin precesses with respect to this axis.
+At the beginning ${\bf B}_{SO}$ is oriented exactly antiparallel to the $x$ axis and the spin initially oriented along the $y$ direction precesses with respect to this axis.